cseanburns/electronic_resource_mgmt/src/15-security-privacy.md

 Still, the fact that libraries use these services raises some ethical questions.
 That is, libraries are trusted institutions, and the use of analytics tools like this introduces issues about how private patron data is.

-Also, many web pages, library web pages included, are made up of multiple types of code, including HTML, CSS, and JavaScript.
+Also, web pages, library web pages included, can be made up of multiple types of code, including HTML, CSS, and JavaScript.
 This code can be sourced from external servers and services.
 For example, the fonts that a web page uses might be sourced from a separate font server that's not controlled by a library.
 Including third-party code entails more tracking mechanisms,